leonardr/botfriend/README.md

 ## `bot.yaml`: Telling the joke

-Comedians think of jokes all the time, but if no one ever hears the joke, what's the point?
+Like most comedians, bots are constantly coming up with jokes.
+But if no one ever hears the joke, what's the point?
 The `bot.yaml` file explains how a Botfriend bot should _tell_ its jokes.

 Open up the file `bots/number-jokes/bot.yaml` and write this in there: